 - Diminished quality of life

 In some situations, the police and our team cannot identify the driver who caused the accident and left the scene.
-If you cannot locate the hit-and-run driver, this would prevent you from seeking a payout as you would after most traffic accidents – by filing an insurance claim against the at-fault motorist.
+If you’re unable to locate the hit-and-run driver, this would prevent you from seeking a payout as you would after most traffic accidents: by filing an insurance claim against the at-fault motorist.

 Filing an Uninsured Motorist Insurance Claim